abisummers/abisummers.github.io/src/content/guide/taking-the-metro.md

 ---
-title: Taking the metro
+title: Getting around using public transport
-description: Advice for taking the metro in Paris (buying tickets, navigating etc)
+description: Advice for taking the metro and other forms of transport in Paris (buying tickets, navigating etc)
 publishedDate: 2024-08-19
 themes: ["how-to", "transport"]
 ---